ridvanaltun/eksi-sozluk/README.md

 Keeping code quality as good is a hard job in normally.
 Therefore, we are using EsLint (linter) and Prettier to keep and track the code quality.
 Not linted pull requests automatically deny from via Travis (CI/CD).
 You can lint your code using [scripts](#available-scripts) section.

 In short, run `npm run lint` command.

+## Testing

+Writing tests is boring but also necessary.
+If you want to write a test look at other tests and don't forget apply proxy over Travis because of ridvanaltun/eksi-sozluk#16.
+The proxy server running over my local environment therefore sometimes it is not reacable, test fails on Travis when my local environment is turned off or the proxy server is turned off.

+I accept PRs by myself anyway so running tests over Travis is not a problem for a contributor.
+You can run tests on your local anytime.

 ## Available Scripts